-Both Shu and Sheng Pu-erh teas are made from a sun-dried tea called Saiqing Mao Cha.
-After fermentation and roasting, pu-erh tea is aged, often for many years, resulting in its dark color and bold, mellow flavor.
+Both Ripe Pu-erh and Raw Pu-erh teas are made from sun-dried leaves – shai qing mao cha.
+The raw material is usually Camellia Sinensis var. assamica.
+After pressing, pu-erh tea is left to age, often for many years, resulting in its dark color and bold, mellow flavor.

 Like Champagne or other regionally specific foods and beverages, pu-erh is a geographically indicated product.

-This tea can only be produced and fermented in southern Yunnan using sun-dried green tea from specific tea varieties found in Yunnan, Laos, Burma and some parts of Thailand and Vietnam.
+This tea can only be grown and produced in Yunnan province using sun-dried green tea from specific tea varieties.

-Raw (Sheng) Pu-erh is a pu-erh that is made from non-fermented green tea leaves that were picked, quickly roasted, sun-dried and then steamed to be compressed into round disks called cakes.
-After which the cakes are aged until the tea’s taste is properly transformed.
+Raw (Sheng) Pu-erh is a pu-erh made from tea leaves that were processed similar to green tea: picked, withered, roasted to stop the oxidation (this step is called Sha Qing, 杀青 – "Kill Green"), sun-dried and then steamed to be compressed into round disks called pu-erh tea cakes.
+Afterwards, the cakes are aged until the tea’s taste is properly transformed.

 Because raw pu-erh doesn’t go through the piling process, it retains a fresh scent as well as a little bit of astringency, with a sweet aftertaste.

-Ripe (Shu) Pu-erh is pu-erh that is made from black tea – the one that is fermented.
-At first, shu pu-erh goes through the exact same steps as the sheng pu-erh.
-However, at the stage of producing the cakes it undergoes the following procedure, called ‘wet piling’:
+Ripe (Shou) Pu-erh is pu-erh that is made from fermented tea leaves.
+At first, ripe pu-erh goes through the exact same steps as the raw pu-erh.
+Then it undergoes an additional procedure, called ‘wet piling’ (渥堆 – Wo Dui):

-• The piled tea gets wetted with water, and then coved by a linen cloth.
-This step allows the tea to stay warm and creates a humid environment to accelerate the fermentation.
+- The piled tea gets sprinkled with water (and sometimes covered by a linen cloth).
+This step allows the tea to stay warm and creates a humid environment to create and maintain a fermentation process.

-Depending on the degree of such fermentation, pu-erh turns from green or yellow to a reddish-brown color.
+Under the joint action of fermentation, internal and external oxidation, pu-erh turns from green or yellow to a reddish-brown color.
 You can tell the degree of wet piling by the color of the liquid – the darker the liquid gets, the higher the wet piling degree, and vice versa.

-The process of piling transforms the tea’s taste to a very thick one with an earthy aroma.
+The piling step in the production process is vital for the transformation of the tea’s taste to a very thick one with an earthy aroma.